ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## **Does ReVanced always stay up to date with YouTube?**

-Unlike Vanced, our patcher can apply patches to any version of the app.
+Unlike Vanced, our patcher can apply patches to any app version.
 This way, you can use patches on newer or older versions and are independent of us releasing a newer version.
 (Sometimes patches can break and will need updates.
 Check [the documentation](https://www.reddit.com/r/revancedapp/wiki/documentation/) on what versions ReVanced is mainly targeting)

 ## **Does ReVanced support Music?**